ojhaujjwal/blog-openapi-for-contract-testing/README.md

 });
 ```

 You could so a similiar thing in a PHP API using ThePHPLeague's `openapi-psr7-validator`.
-Here's a similiar example using a [PSR-15 middleware](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface):
+Here's a similiar example implementation of a [PSR-15 middleware](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface):

 ```php
 namespace App\Http\Middleware;